Woman with family ties to White House press secretary Karoline Leavitt released from ICE custody

 By Chris Boyette, CNN

-(CNN) — A woman with family ties to White House press secretary Karoline Leavitt is being released on bond from ICE custody after being arrested last month near Boston, according to her lawyer.
+(CNN) — A woman with family ties to White House press secretary Karoline Leavitt has been released on bond from ICE custody after being arrested last month near Boston, her attorney told CNN.

+Bruna Ferreira, 33, was on her way home to Massachusetts Tuesday morning after being released late Monday night, according to her attorney, Todd Pomerleau.

-Immigration Judge Cynthia Goodman on Monday ordered the release of Bruna Ferreira, 33, from the South Louisiana ICE Processing Center in Basile, Todd Pomerleau, an attorney for Ferreira, said.
+On Monday, Immigration Judge Cynthia Goodman ordered Ferreira released from the South Louisiana ICE Processing Center in Basile, Pomerleau said.
 The facility is about 80 miles from Baton Rouge and more than 1,500 miles from where Ferreira was arrested.

-Bond was set at $1,500, the lowest amount allowed under the law, according to Pomerleau.

-In court Monday, Ferreira’s attorneys argued “she’s not a danger, she’s not a flight risk,” Pomerleau said.
+Ferreira’s attorneys argued “she’s not a danger, she’s not a flight risk,” in court on Monday, Pomerleau said.

-The lawyer representing the Department of Homeland Security did not fight the defense argument and waived appeal, according to Pomerleau.
+The lawyer representing the Department of Homeland Security did not fight the defense argument and waived appeal, according to her attorney.

+Bond was set at $1,500, the lowest amount allowed under the law, according to Pomerleau, who said her case will be transferred back to Boston immigration court.

+DHS confirmed Ferreira was given bond and said she will be required to “have periodic mandatory check-ins with ICE law enforcement to ensure she is abiding by the terms of her release.”

 Ferreira was arrested while driving to pick up her 11-year-old son from New Hampshire, Pomerleau told CNN.
 Ferreira was previously engaged to the boy’s father, Michael Leavitt, and the two share custody, Pomerleau said.